Skip to content

 Image: A submariner at the diving station of an X-Class Midget submarine

 The submarine narrative of the Second World War is, at least in the West, dominated entirely by the sinister wolfpacks of German U-boats.
-Tales of German subs stalking and ambushing Allied convoys across the Atlantic are well known, but they don’t tell the whole story.
+Tales of German submarines stalking and ambushing Allied convoys across the Atlantic are well known, but they don’t tell the whole story.

 The Allies also fought their own highly successful war below the seas.
 British, Commonwealth and US subs, alongside those of their allies such as the Dutch, stalked enemy shipping and played a key role in the victories in the Mediterranean and Far East theatres.